Last Updated on

 The worst problem is the cheap construction.
 Ours fell apart within the first week, something we’d be disappointed about at any price point.
 Unless you’re looking for a prop to play a detective, we’d suggest steering clear of the Landnics handheld magnifier.

-For the best value, we think it’s hard to beat the price and quality of the Insten MOTHXXXGLAS4.
+For the best magnifying glass for the value, we think it’s hard to beat the price and quality of the Insten MOTHXXXGLAS4.
 It’s simple, easy to use, and ultra-lightweight so it never wears out your arm.
 Finally, the MagniPros magnifying glass was our premium choice recommendation.
 The rectangular shape is perfectly built for reading.
 The real draw was the ultra-bright 600-lumen dimmable LED lights that make it easy to get the perfect illumination in any light conditions.

 Table of Contents